Shaurya-Sethi/fault-diagnosis-docs/README.md

-# Fault Diagnosis in Sallen-Key Low-Pass Filters
+# Fault Diagnosis in Analog Circuits using Machine Learning

 ## 📌 Project Overview
 This project showcases a **complete end-to-end machine learning pipeline** for **fault diagnosis in analog circuits**.
 While the current implementation focuses on a **Sallen-Key Low-Pass Filter**, the methodology—including **data collection, feature engineering, model development, and deployment**—can be generalized and applied to a wide range of **analog circuits for predictive maintenance and fault detection**.